+/fmted

-/fmted literal, enable formatting flag.
+literal, enable formatting flag.

+/on, /off

-/on, /off Enable/disable formatting.
+Enable/disable formatting.
 When formatting is disabled, the contents of a variable are dumped to the screen in a "raw" format. /off is currently supported only for strings.
 "Raw" format for strings means that the entire string is printed, starting at the current cursor position.
 When formatting is enabled for strings, they are handled the same as string arrays.
-This shouldn't be too surprising, since a string is actually a 1×1 string no delimiters before or after rows when printing out matrices.
+This shouldn't be too surprising, since a string is actually a 1×1 string array.

+/mf

-/mf literal, matrix format.
+literal, matrix format.
 It controls the way rows of a matrix are separated from one another.
 The possibilities are: